Financial Freedom Ministry

 Financial Freedom Workshops

 We offer several individual workshops to help you focus on one of a variety of financial topics.
 Classes are taught by a financial expert and are two hours or less.
 Some workshops are free, while others have a small fee.
-Workshops also include a variety of retirement and Social Security topics as well.

 Trained counselors help people and families evaluate their assets, liabilities, income and expenses.
 With this information, they are assisted in developing a spending plan to effectively allocate income, faithfully tithe, pay bills in a timely manner, eliminate debt, increase savings and create surpluses for God's kingdom.
 The resulting peace and growing contentment enable counselees to connect more intimately with God, family, others and the world.